Southern Style Buttermilk Fried Chicken is a classic

 THE BUTTERMILK SOAK:

-- In a large deep bowl combine buttermilk, egg, and seasoning
+- In a large deep bowl combine buttermilk, egg, and seasoning.

-- Add brined chicken to the buttermilk, cover and refrigerate for 60-90 minutes
+- Add brined chicken to the buttermilk, cover, and refrigerate for 60-90 minutes.

 MAKE THE FLOUR MIXTURE:

-- In a paper bag, or resealable plastic bag, add flour, salt, pepper, and cayenne.
+- In a paper bag, or resealable plastic bag, add the flour, salt, pepper, and cayenne.
 Shake to combine.

 FRYING THE CHICKEN:

-- In a large cast-iron skillet (or regular skillet) add oil to about 1/2″ deep and heat to medium-high, about 375°F.
+- In a large cast-iron skillet (or regular skillet) add oil to about 1/2″ deep and heat to medium-high, about 375°F. Or use a Dutch oven.

 - Line a sheet pan with paper towels